quinn-collins/snippetbox/README.md

   - Can let the user know what request methods are allowed with `w.Header().Set("Allow", "POST")
   - Can use http.Error(w, string, statusCode) to send a non-200 and plain-text response body
     - Note we are passing http.ResponseWriter to a function that sends a response on our behalf
+  - It's rare to use w.WriteHeader() and w.Write() methods directly
 - Go will attempt to resolve named ports by checking /etc/services when starting the server
+- net/http constants can be used for common HTTP status codes
+- When sending a response to the user Go will automatically set `Date` `Content-Length` and `Content-Type`
+  - Go attempts to set `Content-Type` by sniffing response bodies with http.DetectContentType()
+  - `Content-Type: application/octet-stream` is the fallback when Go cannot detect the type
+- Can use `r.URL.Query().Get()` to retrieve request URL query strings
+- Can use `strconv.Atoi()` to parse strings to integers
+- `fmt.Fprintf()` takes an `io.Writer` interface which `http.ResponseWriter` satisfies

 ## Commands Covered